Barrow-in-Furness: 19th century

 The sheltered strait between Barrow and Walney Island was an ideal location for the shipyard.
 The first ship to be built, the Jane Roper, was launched in 1852; the first steamship, a 3,000-ton liner named Duke of Devonshire, in 1873.
-Shipbuilding activity increased, and on 18 February 1871 the Barrow Shipbuilding Company was incorporated.
+Shipbuilding activity increased, and on 18 February 1871, the Barrow Shipbuilding Company was incorporated.
 Barrow's relative isolation from the United Kingdom's industrial heartlands meant that the newly formed company included several capabilities that would usually be subcontracted to other establishments.
-In particular, a large engineering works was constructed including a foundry and pattern shop, a forge, and an engine shop.
-In addition, the shipyard had a joiners' shop, a boat-building shed and a sailmaking and rigging loft.
+In particular, a large engineering works was constructed, including a foundry and pattern shop, a forge, and an engine shop.
+In addition, the shipyard had a joiners' shop, a boatbuilding shed and a sailmaking and rigging loft.

-During these boom years, Ramsden proposed building a planned town to accommodate the large workforce which had arrived.
+During these boom years, Ramsden proposed building a planned town to accommodate the large workforce that had arrived.
 There are few planned towns in the United Kingdom, and Barrow is one of the oldest.
 Its centre contains a grid of well-built terraced houses, with a tree-lined road leading away from a central square.
 Ramsden later became the first mayor of Barrow, which was given municipal borough status in 1867, and county borough status in 1889.
 The imposing red sandstone town hall, designed by W.H.
 Lynn, was built in a neo-gothic style in 1887.
-Prior to this, the borough council had met at the railway headquarters: the railway company's control of industry extended to the administration of the town itself.
+Before this, the borough council had met at the railway headquarters: the railway company's control of industry extended to the administration of the town itself.